ibm-cloud-docs/containers/storage-file-vpc-snapshot.md

     Example output where `READYTOUSE` is `true`.
     ```sh
     NAME                            READYTOUSE   SOURCEPVC              SOURCESNAPSHOTCONTENT   RESTORESIZE   SNAPSHOTCLASS SNAPSHOTCONTENT                                    CREATIONTIME   AGE
-    ibmc-vpcfile-snapshot   true         csi-file-pvc                           10Gi           ibmc-vpcfile-snapshot   snapcontent-9c374fbf-43a6-48d6-afc5-e76e1ab7c12b   18h            18h
+    ibmc-vpcfile-snapshot   true         csi-file-pvc                           10Gi           ibmc-vpcfile-snapshot-delete   snapcontent-9c374fbf-43a6-48d6-afc5-e76e1ab7c12b   18h            18h
     ```
     {: screen}

 ## Restoring from a volume snapshot
 {: #vpc-restore-from-snapshot}

-After you deploy the snapshot resources, you can restore data to a new volume by using the snapshot.
+After you deploy the volume snapshot, you can restore data to a new volume by using the snapshot.
 Creating a PVC dynamically provisions a new volume with snapshot data.

 1. Create a second PVC that references your volume snapshot.